ruanmartinelli/mini-eval/readme.md

 # mini-eval

 A tiny, code-first framework for evaluating LLM-powered systems.
-Hand it your system as a function plus some scorers; it sweeps models, runs every case, scores the output, and returns a report.

 ## Install